OpenReferralUK/human-services/ServiceFinder/README.md

 _When all the packages have been downloaded, you can now build and test the Service Finder_

+## Configuration

+_The project has two aspects of configuration: an API endpoint URL and a configuration data file to specify the Personas options._

+_To modify the API endpoint URL, modify the API_URL_BASE constant in the settings.js file._

+_To modify the Personas configurations, modify the config.js file (note that this refers to ID numbers specific to data held within the particular API)._

 ## Scripts

 -_To run the project use the following command line_